Introducing greater flexibility will enable Gavi to better respond to long and short term challenges faced by countries.

 The policy includes a framework that serves as a transparent tool for identifying the countries to receive long-term intensified support from the Vaccine Alliance.
 The framework will be applied on an annual basis to ensure that Gavi responds to those countries most in need.

-The countries identified in December 2012 through the framework are: Afghanistan, CAR, Chad, Cote d’Ivoire, DRC, Guinea, Haiti, Nigeria, Pakistan, Somalia and South Sudan.
+The countries currently qualifying for a tailored approach are: Afghanistan, CAR, Chad, Cote d’Ivoire, DRC, Guinea, Haiti, Nigeria, Pakistan, Somalia and South Sudan.

 The new policy also offers guidance for countries that experience emergency situations, in which case a request can be submitted to Gavi by the country, WHO or UNICEF.

 For countries that are not identified for a tailored approach, Gavi will continue to work closely with countries to improve the effectiveness of the routine immunisation system and to address specific challenges, e.g. DTP3 coverage under 70%, equity disparities in immunisation and administrative data quality.